monstermac77/vr/README.md

 I'm a pretty particular person in reality, so it stands to reason I would be about VR as well.
 This is a comprehensive guide to my VR setup, including some descriptions of how things work and why some things don't.

 ## Hardware

+### Graphics Card
 While much of this guide is centered around software, we need to first talk about hardware.
+Since we're going for the best here, we're going to need the best GPU.
+I opt for the top of the line consumer-grade graphics card.
+For the past decade, that's meant NVIDIA.
+The 1080 Ti, 2080 Ti, 3090, etc. You can probably get away with whatever the flagship model is for a much better price/performance ratio, but that's not what I'm going for here.
+A disturbing amount of VRAM is important in VR; some benchmarks show up to 17GB being used in Half Life: Alyx.

+To figure out what the top of the line is at this moment, look at benchmarks from [Gamer's Nexus](https://www.youtube.com/user/GamersNexus).
+They are the most scientific and methodical players in town.

+### Headset

+### Controllers
 I've used all three major tracking systems: lighthouse (Valve/Vive), infrared light (Oculus), and visible light (Windows Mixed Reality).

 ## Platform choice
 I've used all three major